BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 |*Timer Ball*   |$1000      |
 |*Friend Ball*  |$3000      |

-Most of these are really not too worth it right now compared to the regular variety (especially Friend Ball... yikes) but I recommend picking up a few Love Balls - their 4x catch rate can be activated 100% of the time given you're trying to catch a non-genderless Pokemon and you have at least 1 male and at least 1 female Pokemon in your party, helpful for Pokemon with lower catch rates we may encounter.
+Most of these are really not too worth it right now compared to the regular variety (especially Friend Ball... yikes) but I recommend picking up a few Love Balls - their 4x catch rate can be activated 100% of the time given you're trying to catch a non-genderless Pokémon and you have at least 1 male and at least 1 female Pokémon in your party, helpful for Pokémon with lower catch rates we may encounter.

 Outside, head right and up.

 **Street Rat Franklin.
 Field: No Field**
 - Togedemaru, Lv.
 13, Serious Nature, IVs: 10

-Enter the Pokemon Center, and talk to both the girl on the left and the mother on the right to activate some quests.
+Enter the Pokémon Center, and talk to both the girl on the left and the mother on the right to activate some quests.

 Enter the building to the right, and talk to the daycare couple one-by-one over and over until they drop their facade and battle you.